 Office of the Provost | 104 Administration Building

 Box 42019 | Lubbock, TX 79409-2019 | T 806.742.2184

 F 806.742.1331 | www.depts.ttu.edu/provost

 Students are responsible for their academic progress.
-Students seeking assistance with academic progress or experiencing academic difficulty should consult their academic dean and advisor.
+Students seeking assistance with academic progress or experiencing academic difficulty should consult their associate academic dean (or designee) and academic advisor.
 For information about Academic Advising and Support, click here .

 All baccalaureate degrees conferred by Texas Tech University are based on the satisfactory completion of specific authorized degree programs comprising a minimum of 120 semester hours.
 Requirements for undergraduate degrees are established at three different levels:

 - The university as a whole (Uniform Undergraduate Degree Requirements).